Disclosure – Non-Independent Marketing Communication

 This is a non-independent marketing communication commissioned by Miton UK MicroCap.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

 - MINI offers a voluntary annual redemption facility, which is designed to ensure that the share price does not deviate too far from the underlying NAV.
-At the 06/06/2022 redemption point, 14,614,999 ordinary shares were requested to be redeemed or 13.38% of the issued share capital at that date.
-The Redemption Point will change to 2 November in 2023.
+The date of this was moved to 2 November in 2023 to align with the interim reporting period, having previously been held in June.
+At the most recent redemption point, holders of 17.7m ordinary shares or 18.7% of the issued share capital requested to redeem their holdings.

 Kepler Trust Intelligence provides research and information for professional and private investors.
 In order to ensure that we provide you with the right kind of content, and to ensure that the content we provide is compliant, you need to tell us what type of investor you are.Continue